 Connections from the wrong network should be rejected, and the peer should be blacklisted, as soon as possible.

-Ideally we would XOR in the network ID somewhere in the Session Request.
+For SSU, we will XOR in the network ID somewhere in the Session Request.
 Since this must be backwards-compatible, we will XOR in (id - 2) so it will be a no-op for the current network ID value of 2.

 This is backwards-compatible for the current network ID value of 2.
 If any people are running networks (test or otherwise) with a different network ID value, this change is backwards-incompatible.
 However, we are not aware of anybody doing this.
 If it's a test network only, it's not an issue, just update all of the routers at once.